 The following contains spoilers for The Substance, now playing in theaters.

-- Is Waven Server Status?
-How to Check Waven Server Status?
+- Destiny 2 Server Status, How to Check Destiny 2 Server Status?

 The Substance is a cinematic treasure trove, packed with decidedly unsubtle references and Easter eggs that pay homage to classic horror movies.
 From iconic visuals and thematic parallels to subtle nods to legendary filmmakers, this film from director Coralie Fargeat offers a rewarding experience for horror enthusiasts.